Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

 The intuition here is that each pair \smash{$(Y^\pb, Y^\mb)$} comprises two independent samples from a normal distribution with mean $\theta$, and hence each squared error term \smash{$\|Y^\mb - g(Y^\pb)\|_2^2$} imitates the prediction error incurred by $g(Y)$ at a new copy of $Y$.
 Together, the remaining terms $-\|\omega^b\|_2^2 / \alpha$ (in each summand) and $-n\sigma^2$ adjust for the fact that \smash{$Y^\pb$} and \smash{$Y^\mb$} have different variances, and bring us from the prediction scale to the risk scale (recall \eqref{eq:pred_error}).
 In this paper, we refer to \eqref{eq:cb_risk} as the \emph{coupled bootstrap} (CB) risk estimator.

 In \eqref{eq:cb_risk}, as $g$ is applied to a noise-elevated draw \smash{$Y^\pb$} that has mean $\theta$ and variance $(1+\alpha) \sigma^2$, one might conjecture that we are targeting risk (or prediction error) at the noise-elevated level $(1+\alpha) \sigma^2$.
-Later, when we give a more detailed motivation for the construction of the CB estimator \eqref{eq:cb_risk}, we will prove that this is indeed true, i.e., we prove that $\E[\CB_\alpha(g)] = \Risk_\alpha(g)$.
+Later, when we provide more details behind the construction of the CB estimator \eqref{eq:cb_risk}, we will show (in Corollary \ref{cor:cb_unbiased}) that this is indeed true: $\E[\CB_\alpha(g)] = \Risk_\alpha(g)$.
 This is a strong property, and it holds without any assumptions on $g$ whatsoever.